 - Live enrichment: hatch baby brine shrimp as an occasional booster—hatch time is temperature-dependent but commonly ~24–72 hours (about 48 hours at moderate temperatures).

-- Practical guide: a small community reader reported using about 1 cup of prepared feed for a 55‑gallon system as a feeding reference—adjust volumes to your tank, filtration, and livestock.
+- Practical guide: one reader reported using about 1 cup of prepared feed for a 55‑gallon system as a reference—adjust volumes to your tank, filtration, and livestock.

 - Gentler approach: split new or richer feeds across the day if you want a milder introduction that protects clarity.